 For several expectation questions, we solicit both point forecasts and density forecasts.
-For example, respondents are asked how much they expect the average home price to change nationwide over the next 12 months.
-They are also asked for the percent chance that, over the next 12 months, the average home price nationwide will increase (decrease) by 12% or higher; between 8% and 12%; between 4% and 8%; between 2% and 4%; between 0 and 2%.
-As explained earlier, the latter bin probabilities are then used to fit the respondent's underlying density of beliefs about year-ahead home price changes.
+For example, respondents are asked how much they expect the average home price to change nationwide over the next twelve months.
+They are also asked for the percent chance that, over the next twelve months, the average home price nationwide will increase (decrease) by: 12 percent or more; between 8 percent and 12 percent; between 4 percent and 8 percent; between 2 percent and 4 percent; and between 0 and 2 percent.
+As explained earlier, the latter bin probabilities are then used to fit the respondent's underlying density of beliefs about year-ahead changes in home prices.